 SIZE: 8 x 10” enlargements (up to 8 ½ x 11”) are preferred and recommended, but 5 x 7” or 4 x 6” prints will be accepted.

 SPECIFICS: Photographs can be color or non-color.
 No borders of any kind.
 No captions.
 Photographs must be mounted using rubber cement or spray adhesive to an 11 x 14” tag or poster board.
 Winners must supply JPEG files for future promotions in print, website content, and social media.

-PUBLIC DISPLAY: The top 3 entries in each category, plus the People’s Choice photo will be put on display at Michael’s On The Lake from August 24 through September 1.
-They can be picked up after 5:00 pm on September 1 or the following week at the Town Hall.
+PUBLIC DISPLAY: The top 3 entries in each category, plus the People’s Choice photo will be put on display at Michael’s On The Lake from August 30 through Labor Day.
+They can be picked up the following week at the Town Hall.
 ALL OTHER ENTRIES will be released at the conclusion of the Annual Meeting or can be claimed at the Town Hall the following week.